November 16, 2009 11:06AM

 Hi Bushog,

 Hopefully you can get your ABS working again.
-I've never had problems with my ABS (touch wood), but the Bentley suggests checking the pulse wheel for 1 no missing teeth or cracks 2 it is not loose or out-of-round 3 faulty wheel bearing causing the clearance to be out (but surely you'd notice other symptoms of a shot wheel bearing too??)
-4 dust, including brake dust Hope this helps, Simon |
+I've never had problems with my ABS (touch wood), but the Bentley suggests checking the pulse wheel for

 November 18, 2009 02:23PM